-What Is the Role of Protein Sequencing?
+What is the Role of Protein Sequencing?

 Protein sequencing, as a key method for deciphering protein structure and function, plays an indispensable role in these processes.
 In 1954, Sanger successfully sequenced bovine insulin, confirming for the first time the role of amino acids in protein synthesis, thus marking the beginning of the protein sequencing field.
 In the early 1970s, Sanger developed DNA sequencing technology, laying the foundation for the modification of protein sequences.
 Proteins are critical macromolecular organic compounds in living organisms, playing vital structural and functional roles.